Iliyan31/SPACE-programme-task/README.md

 | `generate_report`  | `bericht_generieren`| Generates csv report with aggregated statistics data according to the parameters from the input file. |
 | `send_email`       | `email_senden`      | Sends email with the generated report and text with the perfect day to launch to the given receiver using SMTP connection.

-**Note** you can only use the commands supported by the language you have switched! \
+**Note:** You can only use the commands supported by the language you have switched to! \
 \
-For the SMTP connection as a host provider Outlook's host is being used on port 587.
+For SMTP connection as a host provider, Outlook's host is being used on port 587.

 ### To run the application you need to have:
 - *Java version 19*